PennyLaneAI/pennylane/doc/news/new_opmath.rst

 .. warning::

     In PennyLane v0.39, legacy operator arithmetic is deprecated and will be removed in v0.40.
-Check out the functions :func:`~pennylane.operation.convert_to_opmath` and :func:`~pennylane.operation.convert_to_H` to convert legacy operators into those using the new operator arithmetic.

 * The underlying system for performing arithmetic with operators has been changed.
 Arithmetic can be carried out using